-Newell Creek Canyon is well known as a place prone to landslides.
-All landform features associated with landslides, including scarps, tension crack, shear zones and toes, are found within Newell Canyon.
+North Newell, Maple Lane and the Newell Creek Canyon Nature Park sites are well known as places prone to landslides.
+All landform features associated with landslides, including scarps, tension crack, shear zones and toes, are found within the steeper section of the canyon.
 Scarps are found near the top of a landslide and generally begin at the surface as tension cracks.
 Tension cracks can be found throughout a landslide.
 Shear zones are located along the sides of landslides, while the toes are at the bottom.